 Students who have completed the requirements for a four-year baccalaureate degree from Burman University may pursue additional course work at one-half the tuition rate.
 Students who have received a four-year baccalaureate degree from another accredited institution may pursue additional course work at Burman University at three-fourths the tuition rate.
 The application of this policy is subject to available class space and existing course offerings.
 Confirmation of eligibility for this discount must come from Registrar & Admissions Services.
 Confirmation will not be issued until official copies of all transcripts from other institutions have been received.
-In order to apply for this discount the student must fill out the application form at Registrar & Admissions Services.
+In order to apply for this discount the student must fill out the appropriate electronic form available in the Student Portal.